rohitYaduvanshi/Auditra_AI/README.md

 ## 🤖 Introduction

-AuditAI provides an easy and efficient way to audit your smart contracts using AI.
-It interacts with the OpenAI API to analyze and generate detailed reports on the provided smart contract code.
+AuditAI provides an efficient and automated way to audit your smart contracts using AI.
+It interacts with the OpenAI API to analyze and generate detailed reports on the provided smart contract code, reducing security risks and improving development workflows.

 ## 🔋 Features

+- **🚀 Hackathon-Built**: Developed at the **Diversion2K25 IEM Hackathon**, showcasing cutting-edge AI integration.
-- **AI-Powered Auditing**: Leverages OpenAI to generate comprehensive audit reports.
+- **🤖 AI-Powered Auditing**: Leverages OpenAI to generate comprehensive audit reports.
-- **Command Line Tool**: Provides a CLI for easy integration into development workflows.
+- **🖥️ Command Line Tool**: Provides a CLI for easy integration into development workflows.
-- **User-Friendly Interface**: Offers an easy-to-use frontend for auditing smart contracts.
+- **🌐 User-Friendly Interface**: Offers an intuitive frontend for smart contract auditing.
+- **🔗 MetaMask Integration**: Connects with MetaMask to interact with blockchain networks seamlessly.

 ## ⚙️ Architecture

 1. **Command Line Tool**: `auditai`
 2. **Frontend**: React-based user interface
 3. **API Integration**: OpenAI API
+4. **Wallet Connection**: MetaMask for seamless interaction with blockchain networks

 ## 🤸 Setup and Deployment